anshika3011/cyanAssesmentAPI/README.md

-contains code for the api exercises.
+contains code for the api exercises.  added api